junh1024/junh1024-Documents/Music/How to make good mixes.md

 * It keeps the energy
 * It's harder, but more interesting
 * Some songs may not have a long drum-only lead-ins & lead-outs, like songs with full lyrics
+* I also try to choose fade or 8olei & stick to that for the whole mix

 Sometimes there are songs with "missing beats", ie, incomplete bars so that the usual 4/4 phase is thrown off after some time.
 Again, for management reasons, I extend it, or chop it off.
 For times when those don't sound good, IMO it's most important to have sync at the end of a song, so that the phase is correct when you join the next song.